matthoendorf/alias-open-source/README.md

 <h3 align="center">Roundtable Alias Open Source</h3>

-This repo exposes three open-ended–response checks that were part of the original Roundtable Alias API:
+This repo contains code for the open-end quality checks that were part of the original Roundtable Alias API.

 * **Categorizations**
   Uses OpenAI chat completions to label a response as one of Valid, Profane, Off-topic, Gibberish, and GPT.
 The model uses the survey question and response and returns a single word corresponding to the categorization.